subhrajeet-45/News_intelligence_hub/Development-log.md

 * ChatGPT (OpenAI)
 * Google NotebookLM

 Google AI Studio was used to generate the application structure, UI components, Gemini integrations, and feature implementations.
 ChatGPT was used for debugging, prompt refinement, GitHub workflow assistance, documentation, and project polishing.
 Google NotebookLM is used to understand the requirements of the project.
 ---

 # 2. AI Model(s) Used

-The following AI models were used during development:

 ### Google AI Studio

-* Gemini 2.5 Flash
+- Gemini 2.5 Flash

-Used for:
+**Used for:**

-* Code generation
+- Code generation
-* UI creation
+- UI creation
-* Feature implementation
+- Feature implementation
-* Application architecture
+- Application architecture

 ### ChatGPT

-* GPT-5.5
+- GPT-5.5

-Used for:
+**Used for:**

-* Debugging support
+- Debugging support
-* Prompt engineering
+- Prompt engineering
-* GitHub setup assistance
+- GitHub setup assistance
-* README generation
+- README generation
-* Development documentation
+- Development documentation

 ### Google NotebookLM